adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/reports.md

 For information about how to request and download a report, see [Request and Download a Report](../concepts/request-and-download-a-report.md)When the report completes successfully, you can download the report from the URL that the service returns.
 The report file is compressed, so you must unzip the file to read the report.
 There is no limit to the number of reports that the system can store; however, the length of time that the reports are stored is undefined.
 The service does not check for duplicate report requests.

-For information about how the campaign?s time zone affects the time period that you specify, see [Time Zones in Reporting](#reptimezones) below.
+For information about how the campaign's time zone affects the time period that you specify, see [Time Zones in Reporting](#reptimezones) below.

 For information about when the books are closed for reporting, see [Determining When the Books Close](#booksclose) below.